 Overall, tube mods are an ideal mid-range choice for CBD vapers looking to graduate from vape pens.

-They offer the option of sub-ohming for higher quality (and healthier) high VG vape juice, are just as simple as vape pens, and cost only marginally more than vape pens.
+They offer the option of sub-ohming for higher quality (and relatively healthier) high VG vape juice, and are just as simple as vape pens while costing only marginally more than vape pens.

 CBD Vape Box Mods

 Box mods are far more complex than the well-known cylindrical counterparts.
 These vapes are rectangular, hence their name “box”.

 Users can customize the wattage output as well as the temperature, allowing for the best possible experience in terms of flavor and cloud production.
 Keep in mind that when the wattage is high, it produces more vapor.
 But, when you are vaping CBD, high wattages will burn the CBD.
 So, when you are vaping CBD, you should not expect to form big clouds of fumes!